lisa-fehr/encrypted_logger/README.md

 - GD Library *

 > [!IMPORTANT]
-> Currently dependent on the APP_KEY.
-Keep a copy from your .env file after running `php artisan key:generate`.
+> Currently dependent on the `APP_KEY`.
+Keep a copy from your .env file after running `php artisan key:generate` or the data will not decrypt.

 ## About
 Ideal for apps on shared servers.
 Encrypt the data and photos to prevent viewing outside the app in the file directory or database.